- Code SOCY2169

 - ANU College ANU College of Arts and Social Sciences

 - Course subject Sociology

-- Areas of interest Political Communication, Political Sciences, Social Research, Sociology, Digital Humanities
+- Areas of interest Political Communication, Sociology, Digital Humanities, Politics

-The Internet is increasingly a source of data for social science research and this course provides students with training in quantitative and qualitative online research methods for social research.
-The course covers unobtrusive/non-reactive methods involving socially-generated digital trace data (networks and text) from sources such as websites, social networking sites such as Facebook and microblogs such as Twitter.
-Obtrusive/reactive social research methods are also covered, including both quantitative methods (online surveys, online experiments) and qualitative methods (online focus groups and interviews, online field research).
+The Internet is increasingly a source of data for social science research and this course provides students with training in online research methods for social research, with an emphasis on quantitative methods.
+The course focuses on unobtrusive/non-reactive methods involving socially-generated digital trace data (networks and text) from sources such as websites, social networking sites such as Facebook, microblogs such as Twitter and discussion environments such as Reddit.
+In this computer-lab based course, students will gain an introduction to coding and will undertake social network analysis and quantitative text analysis using the R statistical software.
+There is also an overview of obtrusive/reactive social research methods, including both quantitative methods (online surveys, online experiments) and qualitative methods (online focus groups and interviews, online field research).

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 130 hours of total student learning time made up from:

 a) 35 hours of contact over 12 weeks: 24 hours of lectures, and 11 hours of tutorials; and

 b) 95 hours of independent student research, reading and writing.